mkgorka12/pygame_tetris/readMe.md

 ## Learning Pygame library by making Tetris

 This project is my attempt to make some game using pygame.
-I've decided to write Tetris because it's my favorite web game and it doesn't need much graphics to look good.
-Code isn't perfect and clean however it gets the job done and in free time I will try to upgrade it.
-I've tried my best to avoid magic numbers.
+I've decided to code Tetris, because it's my favorite web game and it doesn't need much graphics to look good.
+Code isn't perfect however it gets the job done and in free time I will try my best to upgrade it.
+Attention, few magic numbers appears!

 ## Still few things to do:
 - improve hold/nextShape rectangles